Limbos-goodies-for-LCDSmartie/.github/profile/README.md

 This plugin toggles two texts on the same line.\
 \
 [Warn If plugin](https://github.com/Limbos-goodies-for-LCDSmartie/Warn_If_plugin)\
 A plugin that displays a message when a condition becomes true.
-Supports >, < , = \
+Supports value comparision as >, < , =

 ### Skins